twbs/bootstrap/site/content/docs/5.2/getting-started/vite.md

 └── vite.config.js
 ```

-At this point, everything is in the right place, but Webpack won't work because we haven't filled in our `vite.config.js` yet.
+At this point, everything is in the right place, but Vite won't work because we haven't filled in our `vite.config.js` yet.

 ## Configure Vite